AlexandrShepel/hdl_testbanch/README.md

-# hdl_testbanch
+# hdl_testbench
 Choose your SystemVerilog DUT module and input data files.
-App will create testbanch environment for ModelSim simulation.
+App will create testbench environment for ModelSim simulation.